intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/solutions-configuration.md

 layout: docs
 category: Unity 7
 ---
+|**Note**: Solutions Configuration is the same for Unity ExtJS and Unity React.

-Please see [Solutions Configuration](../../unity-extjs/configuration/solutions-configuration.md) in ExtJS section.
+Please see [Solutions Configuration](../../unity-extjs/configuration/solutions-configuration.md) in Unity ExtJS section.